 China's solid-state battery standard is all about V2G, not range

-China is standardizing solid-state EV batteries with BYD starting production as soon as 2027.
+China is standardising solid-state EV batteries with BYD starting production as soon as 2027.
 This is about unlocking the economics of full scale grid integration of EV batteries.

-Later this year Beijing is expected to publish a national standard for solid‑state EV batteries, just as BYD and other domestic manufacturers begin real‑world testing.
-BYD has flagged production as early as 2027.
-If that schedule holds, solid‑state doesn’t arrive as a boutique technology—it arrives as a supply chain.
+Later this year Beijing is expected to publish a national standard for solid-state EV batteries, just as BYD and others begin real-world testing.
+BYD has floated production as early as 2027.
+Maybe that timetable slips.
+Most timetables do.
+But the direction is the point.
+If China standardises the technology while its manufacturers are scaling, solid-state does not arrive as a boutique upgrade for luxury cars.
+It arrives as a supply chain.

-The main event is what happens when millions of vehicles—each with a battery that is less expensive to cycle—start behaving like grid assets.
+The interesting part is what happens when millions of vehicles start behaving, economically, like grid assets.

-Vehicle‑to‑grid has always had an awkward truth at its centre: the grid wants you to cycle your battery, and your battery doesn’t want to be cycled.
+Vehicle-to-grid has always had an awkward truth at its centre.
+The grid wants you to cycle your battery, at least once and often twice, per day.
+Your battery would prefer that you didn’t.

-Today’s common automotive chemistries (LFP and NMC) degrade with use.
-That’s normal.
+Today’s common automotive chemistries degrade with use.
+That is normal.
 But grid participation adds extra cycling on top of driving.
-When you ask a rational EV owner to discharge for peak events, frequency control, or arbitrage, you are asking them to trade the long‑term value of an expensive asset for short‑term revenue.
+When you ask a rational EV owner to discharge for peak events or arbitrage, you are asking them to trade long-term value for short-term revenue.

-If the expected cost of that extra wear is thousands of dollars in lost capacity and resale value, the compensation has to be meaningfully higher than the nice‑to‑have bill credit most programs currently offer.
-That is why V2G has stayed confined to pilots, enthusiasts, and tightly controlled programs.
+If the expected cost of that extra wear is thousands of dollars in lost capacity and resale value, the compensation has to be more than a modest bill credit.
+That is why V2G has mostly stayed in pilots, enthusiasts, and tightly controlled programs.

-In manifesto terms, degradation is an entropy tax: it is the unavoidable dissipation that turns “useful work” into “lost future capability.”
-You can’t eliminate it—but you can change its price.
+In manifesto terms, degradation is an entropy tax.
+It turns useful work into lost future capability.
+You cannot eliminate it.
+You can only change its price.

 Solid-state changes the price of cycling

-Solid‑state batteries promise the usual headline improvements—higher energy density, faster charging, longer life—but the V2G‑relevant variable is cycle life.
+Solid-state batteries promise the usual headline improvements: higher energy density, faster charging, longer life.
+The variable that matters most for V2G is cycle life.

-Early laboratory results often cited for solid‑state suggest something like 3,000–5,000 full cycles, roughly double what many current automotive packs deliver in practice.
-Real‑world performance may disappoint; the gap between lab cells and mass‑produced automotive packs is where optimism goes to die.
-But even if solid‑state achieves only part of that promise, the direction is clear: the depreciation cost per extra cycle falls.
+Early lab results often cited for solid-state suggest something like 3,000 to 5,000 full cycles, perhaps double what many current automotive packs deliver in practice.
+Real-world performance may disappoint.
+The gap between lab cells and mass-produced packs is where optimism goes to die.
+But even a partial improvement changes the economics.
+If the depreciation cost per extra cycle falls, participation becomes easier to justify.

-And once the cost per cycle falls, two things happen quickly:
+Once the cost per cycle falls, two things follow quickly.

-First, the revenue threshold for participation drops.
-Owners need less compensation to be indifferent, and aggregators can assemble more capacity without paying “heroic” incentives.
+Firstly, the revenue threshold for participation drops.
+Owners need less compensation to be indifferent, and aggregators can assemble more capacity without paying heroic incentives.

-Second, V2G stops being a niche optimisation and starts looking like infrastructure.
-It becomes plausible to plan around it, finance against it, and design programs that scale without constantly fighting the customer.
+Secondly, V2G stops looking like a niche optimisation and starts looking like infrastructure.
+You can plan around it.
+Finance against it.
+Design programs that scale without constantly fighting the customer.

-Over the past five years, EV battery capacity has grown from roughly 300 GWh to nearly 2,700 GWh globally.
-Grid-deployed BESS, while expanding rapidly, remains an order of magnitude smaller.
-The centre of gravity in energy storage is not in substations — it is in vehicles.
-Even if only a fraction of that mobile capacity becomes dispatchable, the system implications are structural.
+Over the past five years, global EV battery capacity has grown from roughly 300 GWh to nearly 2,700 GWh.
+Grid-deployed BESS is growing fast, but it is still an order of magnitude smaller.
+The centre of gravity in storage is not in substations.
+It is in vehicles.
+Even if only a fraction becomes dispatchable, the implications are structural.

 China isn’t just building a better battery.
-It’s standardising the future.
+It is trying to remove uncertainty.

-A national standard doesn’t sound exciting until you remember what fragmentation does to adoption.
-V2G requires coordination across layers that typically don’t like each other very much: automakers, charger manufacturers, distribution networks, retailers, aggregators, and regulators.
-If each layer has its own protocol, safety envelope, and warranty carve‑outs, you don’t get a market—you get a swamp.
+A national standard sounds dull until you remember what fragmentation does to adoption.
+V2G is a coordination problem across layers that do not naturally cooperate: carmakers, charger manufacturers, networks, retailers, aggregators, and regulators.
+If each layer has its own protocol, safety envelope, and warranty carve-out, you do not get a market.
+You get a swamp.

-If solid‑state becomes a standardised platform inside the world’s largest EV manufacturing machine, Western competitors don’t get the luxury of waiting for the “perfect” breakthrough.
-They get to respond to a shipped product.
+If solid-state becomes a standardised platform inside the world’s largest EV manufacturing machine, competitors do not get the luxury of waiting for the perfect breakthrough.
+They have to respond to a shipped product.

 The US is experimenting.
 China is industrialising.

-Tesla’s “Powershare Grid Support” program in Texas is a good example of how cautious V2G still is in Western markets.
-It’s a controlled entry: a large battery (Cybertruck), a volatile grid (ERCOT), a program structure that looks more like demand response than a free‑for‑all wholesale participant.
+Tesla’s “Powershare Grid Support” program in Texas is a good example of Western caution.
+It is a controlled entry: a big battery (Cybertruck), a volatile grid (ERCOT), and a structure that looks more like demand response than free-form wholesale participation.

-That caution isn’t irrational.
-With today’s batteries, degradation costs are still real, warranties are still sensitive, and the customer experience can be fragile.
-If you want to test V2G without creating a PR and warranty nightmare, you start with a big pack and a narrow geography.
+That caution is rational.
+With today’s batteries, degradation costs are still real, warranties are sensitive, and the customer experience can be fragile.
+If you want to test V2G without creating a warranty nightmare, you start narrow.

-Australia sits in an unusual position: we are not the battery chemistry leader, but we are one of the most exposed to the downstream effects.
+Australia sits in an odd position.
+We are not leading battery chemistry.
+We are exposed to the downstream consequences.

-We have high rooftop solar penetration, growing grid congestion, a long transmission spine, and an energy transition that will increasingly depend on flexibility and storage.
-AEMO’s Integrated System Plan has been signalling for years that dispatchable capacity and storage are not optional accessories—they are core infrastructure.
+We have huge rooftop solar penetration, growing distribution constraints, and a transition that increasingly depends on flexibility.
+AEMO has been signalling for years that storage and dispatchable capacity are core infrastructure.

-Now add the EV market reality: Australia’s EV uptake is being driven heavily by Chinese manufacturers.
-BYD sold 10 times as many EVs as Tesla did in Australia in the first month of 2026.
-If solid‑state reaches scale in China first, Australia doesn’t have to invent it.
+Now add market reality.
+Australia’s EV uptake is being driven heavily by Chinese manufacturers.
+If solid-state reaches scale in China first, Australia does not have to invent it.
 We import it.

 -